MetaDocencia/SitioWeb/content/en/curso/learnr/index.md

 {{% toc %}}

+[Update: This is a non-active course and there are no plans to relaunch it at the moment, but you can reuse or edit any material that appears here.]

 ### Objectives

 To introduce the {learnr} package and show how to use it to create interactive tutorials.
 These interactive tools allow the students to run R code directly in the tutorial, to answer to questions and to receive immediate feedback.